 LOCAL COMPREHENSIVE PLAN CONSISTENCY: This project would support all our transportation goals with relation to safety, capacity, coordination, transit, air transportation, economic development and quality of life, but on a regional scale.
 Regional planning supports local planning.
-This project supports Maryland Transportation Plan's objective to 'better coordinate transportation investments and land use planning to support the environmental, social and economic sustainability of Maryland's existing communities and planned growth areas'.
+This project supports Maryland Transportation Plan's Community Vitality Goal, specifically the objective to 'better coordinate transportation investments and land use planning to support the environmental, social and economic sustainability of Maryland's existing communities and planned growth areas'.